OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ![](teamcity-build-feature-add-connection.png)

 ### Add build steps
-Steps 1-4 are going to be identical, the only difference is the docker file that we’re going to build.
+Steps 1-4 are going to be identical, the only difference is the dockerfile that we’re going to build.
 Click on the **Build Steps** tab, then click the **Add build step** button:

 ![](teamcity-build-add-step.png)